ZTF SN Ia DR2: Overview: Data release papers

-Our sample also enables careful studies of SN~Ia explosion physics and progenitor origins. \num{\cite{dr2burgaz2024}} presents the spectroscopic diversity (through measurements of key spectral features) of the maximum-light volume-limited sample.
-This includes investigation of the impact of host-galaxy contamination on spectral measurements, as well as an analysis, including spectral modelling, of the continuum of SN Ia spectral properties seen from the normal SN Ia population to peculiar underluminous subclasses, such as 91bg-like events. \num{Dimitriadis et al.} review the photometric diversity of the SN~Ia population of the DR2 (including peculiar events), describing how sub-classifications have been derived, as well as intrinsic rates of the sub-classes.
+Our sample also enables careful studies of SN~Ia explosion physics and progenitor origins. \cite{dr2burgaza} present the spectroscopic diversity (through measurements of key spectral features) of the maximum-light volume-limited sample.
+This includes an investigation of the impact of host-galaxy contamination on spectral measurements, as well as an analysis, including spectral modeling, of the continuum of SN Ia spectral properties seen from the normal SN Ia population to peculiar underluminous subclasses, such as 91bg-like events. \cite{dr2dimitriadis} review the photometric diversity of the SN~Ia population of the DR2 (including peculiar events), describing how subclassifications have been derived, as well as intrinsic rates of the subclasses.

-In \num{Terwel et al.} we search for late-time interaction with circumstellar material in SNe Ia, finding a few cases of rebrightening years after the explosion.
-In \num{Harvey et al.}, we study the demographic of high-velocity silicon features, finding that most SNe~Ia exhibit such behavior at early phases and that they are more common in underluminous SNe Ia. \num{\cite{dr2decker2024}} use Gaussian process (GP) fitting of the ZTF light curves to study the properties of the second maximum clearly visible in redder bands, as well as constrain the origin of these features.
-The connection between host and SNe~Ia properties is further studied in \num{Burgaz et al. (b)}, who investigate the low-mass host SN~Ia population, and in \num{Senzel et al.}, who compare the SN~Ia properties on whether they originate from the bulge, bar or disk of the host that is connected to the age and metallicity.
+In \cite{dr2terwel}, we search for late-time interaction with circumstellar material in SNe Ia, finding a few cases of rebrightening years after the explosion.
+In \cite{dr2harvey}, we study the demographic of high-velocity silicon features, finding that most SNe~Ia exhibit such behavior at early phases and that they are more common in underluminous SNe Ia. \cite{dr2deckers} use Gaussian process fitting of the ZTF light curves to study the properties of the second maximum clearly visible in redder bands, as well as constrain the origin of these features.
+The connection between host and SNe~Ia properties is further studied in \cite{dr2burgaza}, who investigate the low-mass host SN~Ia population, and in \cite{dr2senzel}, who compare the SN~Ia properties and whether they originate from the bulge, bar, or disk of the host that is connected to the age and metallicity.

-Cosmological analysis will soon follow, once photometric calibrations detailed in \num{Lacroix et al.} are completed.
-This resulting “DR2.5” release will be accompanied by a series of calibration papers.
-We discourage user to use the current DR2 data to derive cosmological parameters.
+A cosmological analysis will soon follow, once photometric calibrations detailed in Lacroix et al. in prep. are completed.
+This resulting DR2.5 release will be accompanied by a series of calibration papers.
+We discourage the user from using the current DR2 data to derive cosmological parameters.

-\section{Data Release content and access}
+\section{Data release content and access}